hasura/graphql-engine/docs/graphql/core/schema/tables.rst

 GraphQL schema types & resolvers
 --------------------------------

-As soon as a table is created and tracked, the corresponding GraphQL schema types and query/mutation resolvers will be automatically generated.
+As soon as a table is created and tracked, the corresponding GraphQL schema types and query/mutation fields with resolvers will be automatically generated.

-The following object type and query/mutation fields are generated for the ``article`` table we just created and tracked:

 Schema types
 ^^^^^^^^^^^^

+The following object type is generated for the ``article`` table we just created and tracked:

 .. code-block:: graphql